amaranth-lang/rfcs/text/0072-stdlib-lfsr.md

 m.submodules.prbs9 = lfsr.catalog.PRBS9().create()
 ```

-The LFSR module generates a new output on its `out` output every clock cycle.
+The LFSR module has an output stream that generates a new output on every cycle
-Use `ResetInserter` and `EnableInserter` if additional sequence control is
-required.
+where `ready` is asserted.
+The module can be reset to its initial state using
+a `ResetInserter`.
 The internal state is available as the `state` output.
+Whenever the module is reset, its state is loaded from the `state_init` input,
+which defaults to `1`.

 ## Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation